shalanah/kind-cloud-blog/content/blog/why-is-kind-cloud-sound-free/index.md

 Most meditations involve listening to someone else guide you.

 They might be great at pausing at the exact right time and have selected the perfect background music to keep you focused.
-But, for some, the timing is a bit off, and not with their own individual rhythm.
+But, for some, the timing is a bit off, and does not fit their own personal rhythm.

 Kind Cloud allows you to move on exactly when you're ready.